 Managing water and irrigation in urban parks can be challenging.

 Parklands are exposed to many external factors including rainfall, winds, public traffic, and temperature and humidity variations.

 Unfortunately, traditional irrigation systems generally operate by pre-set timers and can’t respond to actual weather conditions, soil moisture levels or the needs of plants.

-In 2019, researchers from Central Queensland University (CQU) and members of Cairns Regional Council started the Smart Urban Irrigation Project to address this problem, with funding from the Australian Government Smart Cities Collaboration Platform and Cairns Regional Council.
+In 2019, researchers from CQU and members of Cairns Regional Council started the Smart Urban Irrigation Project to address this problem, with funding from the Australian Government Smart Cities Collaboration Platform and Cairns Regional Council.

-The solution involved creating an Internet of Things: with real-time monitoring sensors, software and cloud computing connected and exchanging data over the Internet.
-Core data is collected from the city's parks, including soil water content, soil properties and plant characteristics.
-The data is channelled into a computer model designed by the team, which incorporates these and other variables that impact parkland conditions, including weather conditions and park management practices, according to CQU researchers Associate Professor Nanjappa Ashwath and Dr Biplob Ray.
+The solution involved creating an Internet of Things, with real-time monitoring sensors, software and cloud computing connected and exchanging data over the internet.
+Core data is collected from the city’s parks, including soil water content, soil properties and plant characteristics.

 The ARDC Nectar Research Cloud played a key role in the project.

 “We used Nectar to collect nearly two years’ of data from the sensors,” said Biplob, the CQU lead researcher on the project.